...Highlights: shark action, whales, turtles, great macro life/ marine diversity, schooling fish & big pelagics...

 As for the marine life, there is excellent fish variety, with some 400 species having been recorded.
 First mention should go to the large number of ubiquitous Nassau grouper.
 Larger fish include great barracuda, tarpon and wahoo, plus common species like snapper, angelfish and parrotfish, plus green and hawksbill turtles.
 Smaller schooling fish include surgeonfish, blue tangs and chromis.
 Smaller bottom dwellers include garden eels, flying gurnards, Saba lobster, frogfish, conch and lizardfish.
 If your luck is in, the big creatures that could appear include whale sharks, manta rays, eagle rays and hammerhead sharks!
 Humpback whales are present during the winter months.
 You may observe them from the liveaboard as they breach, or hear their song during your dives!

 Third Encounter is the best known pinnacle and with good reason.
-Whether your dive plan concentrates only on the plateau or you fin out to "The Eye of the Needle" you can expect to see multiple shark species: Caribbean reef sharks, black tips and nurse sharks are the most frequently sighted, but hammerheads, bull sharks, tiger sharks and whale sharks have all be reported by some lucky divers.
+Whether your dive plan concentrates only on the plateau or you fin out to "The Eye of the Needle" you can expect to dive with multiple shark species: Caribbean reef sharks, black tips and nurse sharks are the most frequently sighted, but hammerheads, bull sharks, tiger sharks and whale sharks have all be reported by some lucky divers.
 Manta rays and even humpback whales have been known to put in a rare appearance.
 More reliable presences are yellowtail snapper, creolefish, creole wrasse and Nassau grouper.
 Since the pinnacles top out around 90 feet (28m), this is a relatively deep dive with a short bottom time but one that lives long in the memory.

 Twilight Zone is another quite deep dive which features a number of shallow peaks at around 80 ft (24m) where you can look out for Caribbean reef sharks, tiger and yellowfin groupers.
 This is a site that is often dived at night.
 There are sandy patches here where you can often find nurse sharks resting on the floor.
 Look around the nooks and crannies for myriad crustaceans, as well as nudibranchs and sea slugs.

-Shark Shoals is one of the leading dive sites in Saba and another pretty deep dive.
+Shark Shoals is one of the leading dive spots in Saba and another pretty deep dive.
 There is 1 pinnacle at 90 feet (27m) and some outcrops at around 120 ft (37m).
 The color here is provided by the sessile life such as large barrel sponges and many tube sponges creating splashes of yellow and pink.
 Mahi-mahi, trevally, triggerfish and turtles are common sightings.
 Sharks include Caribbean reef sharks, nurse sharks and whitetips, with also the promise of a passing hammerhead.

 Green Island, Man O’ War Shoals and Diamond Rock are additional Saba sites that can be classed as pinnacles.
 They are shallower than the bigger names, so at least here you can extend your bottom time.
 Since there is no clock ticking, you can explore all around the reef and sandy sea bed which is as shallow as 70 ft (21m).
 The dark volcanic sand is where you can hunt around for the kind of crazy critters you may have only seen in fish ID books, but never in real life, including sand tilefish and flying gurnards.